Open Source 2026-05-12 · 0 days ·Credential Theft, Backdoor, Self Propagation

 External References

-Source record: oss/mistralai-python/meta.yaml
+Source record: oss/attacks/mistralai-python/meta.yaml